A topic from the subject of Biochemistry in Chemistry.

 Data Analysis

-The data from nucleic acid experiments can be analyzed using a variety of bioinformatics tools.
-These tools can be used to identify genes, predict protein structure, and perform other tasks.
+Data from nucleic acid experiments are analyzed using various bioinformatics tools.
+These tools help identify genes, predict protein structures, and perform other crucial analyses.

 Applications